Thomson Reuters to buy trade platform FXall for $625 million

-NEW YORK/LONDON Thomson Reuters Corp (TRI.TO) (TRI.N) plans to buy electronic foreign exchange platform FX Alliance Inc FX.N for $625 million to expand its bank-focused currency trading business to fund managers and corporates.
+NEW YORK/LONDON Thomson Reuters Corp (TRI.TO) (TRI.N) plans to buy electronic foreign exchange platform FX Alliance Inc FX.N for about $625 million in cash, the news and information group said on Monday, expanding the customer base of one of its key businesses.

-More than $5 trillion worth of foreign exchange and FX derivative transactions take place every day, though the market is fragmented.
-Thomson Reuters is a leading provider of information and trading in the sell-side interbank foreign exchange market, where it competes against ICAP Plc IAP.L.
+Thomson Reuters provides information and trading in the interbank foreign exchange market.
+The deal will strengthen the company's offerings to the buy-side investment community, including asset managers, corporations and hedge funds.

-FX Alliance and its competitors, which include Hotspot FX and State Street Corp (STT.N), focus on the investment community, such as asset managers, corporations and hedge funds.
+"It simply ramps up what is already a very strong market position in foreign exchange," said Claudio Aspesi, senior analyst with Sanford Bernstein.

 Thomson Reuters, which provides news and information to financial, legal, accounting and tax professionals, offered to pay $22 per share for FXall, a premium of about 40 percent over its Friday close of $15.70 on the New York Stock Exchange.